russel-luber/portfolio/README.md

 # portfolio
-This is a repo for lab 1, DSC 106.
+This is a repo for DSC 106.
 Russel Luber